 Product-channel fit is about aligning your product with the most effective channels to reach and engage your target audience.
 While product-market fit ensures your product meets a demand, product-channel fit focuses on the “how”—how to consistently and cost-effectively reach that market.

-How to Find Product-Channel Fit?
+How to find Product-Channel Fit?

-1. Find the Right Channels
+1. Find the right channels

 To identify the optimal channel mix, start by:

 Map out where your target customers spend their time, both online and offline.
-Consider the sources they rely on when facing the problem your product solves—and make sure you’re present there.
+Consider the sources they rely on when facing the problem your product solves—and make sure you’re present there. - Analyzing competitors’ marketing strategies

 Look into the channels successful companies in your industry are leveraging.
 Which platforms or strategies receive consistent investment?
 Understanding competitor patterns can help you avoid costly mistakes.